paytrail/documentation/content/payments/e2-interface/fields.md

 * `1` (VAT is included, default)
 * `0` (VAT is not included).

 If `VAT_IS_INCLUDED = 0`, payment service will calculate the sum to be charged from the customer based on the `ITEM_UNIT_PRICE`, `ITEM_VAT_PERCENT`, `ITEM_QUANTITY`, and `ITEM_DISCOUNT_PERCENT` values.
-This may lead to rounding differences between the web shop and the payment service.
+This may lead to rounding differences between the website and the payment service.
 Please note that the calculation is done using two decimals.

 If using the _Collector_ payment method, the value must be `1`.
 Collector will not be available if the value is `0`.